vedderb/vesc_express/vesc_pkg/lvgl_waveshare_175_demo/README.md

 Eurostile-derived display font, and the battery, controller, motor, Eco, and Race icon artwork from the user's RFP200 project.

+## BMS scope

+This package does not provide a BMS function.
+It has no BMS page, BMS scan or connection workflow, cell telemetry, balancing controls, or BMS configuration.
+Use VESC Tool's standard BMS pages for those features.

+The Main dashboard's battery gauge is display-only.
+It can passively use a standard VESC BMS state-of-charge value that is already present on the VESC network; otherwise it estimates charge from controller input voltage.
+Reading that existing value does not add BMS management or configuration to this package.

 Every displayed value is live.
 The package automatically selects the first VESC controller with a fresh CAN status-1 frame, then maps the available VESC Express data as follows:

 - speed: status-1 electrical RPM, displayed in the selected km/h or mph unit
-- battery: fresh VESC BMS SOC when available, otherwise status-5 input voltage
+- battery gauge: existing standard VESC BMS SOC when available, otherwise an estimate from status-5 input voltage; this is not a BMS control function
 - controller and motor temperatures: status 4
 - selected power value: signed input watts or signed battery/input amps